GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 We also need `getArgumentText` helper function to go around two Ubiquity parser quirks:
 - It substitutes empty arbitrary-text argument values for selection.
-- It requires to specify special `this` keyword if there is a selection and argument values that contain spaces.
+- It requires to specify special `this` keyword if there are a selection and argument values that contain spaces.

 Thanks to `getArgumentText` it is possible to capture text or link (when there is no selection) under any custom headline using `this` keyword.
-The process is shown at the video above.
+The process is shown in the video above.

-By default the command captures selection as plain text, but it could be captured as org-formatted text, if the corresponding parameter is specified in the command arguments.
+By default, the command captures selection as plain text, but it could be captured as org-formatted text, if the corresponding parameter is specified in the command arguments.